procount/noobsconfig/README.md

 * setting up wifi so that it works "out of the box" (maybe useful for schools etc)
 * installing script files to install other packages (either manually or on first boot - like raspi-config)
 * provide standard configurations for config.txt (instead of requiring raspi-config to be executed on first execution)
+* install a standard set of "lesson support materials" into the `/home/pi` folder.

 ###Benefits###
 * ideal for small customisations